wowsiddanth/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Getting Started

-<div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-danger">:exclamation: **Caution:** <br>

-**For Mac users**: Please start the jar file via the terminal (See: Opening via Terminal)!
-If you do not, the files may not be created due to current Mac security restrictions on file creation.
+**For Mac OS users**: Please start the jar file via the terminal (see: step 4 below).
+If you do not, the files may not be created due to current Mac OS security restrictions on file creation.

-**For Window users**: it is also recommended that the jar be started via the terminal as well (but double-clicking should work fine).
+**For Windows users**: it is also recommended that the jar be started via the terminal as well (but double-clicking should work fine).
 </div>